MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-apis-validation.md

 ---
 title: Validate your Microsoft Defender for APIs alerts
-description: Learn how to validate your Microsoft Defender for APIs alerts ms.service: defender-for-cloud ms.topic: conceptual ms.date: 05/11/2023 ms.custom: references_regions
+description: Validate your Microsoft Defender for APIs alerts and ensure the security of your APIs with full lifecycle protection, detection, and response coverage. ms.service: defender-for-cloud ms.topic: how-to ms.date: 08/11/2024 ms.custom: references_regions
+#customer intent: As a user, I want to learn how to validate my Microsoft Defender for APIs alerts so that I can ensure the security of my APIs.
 ---

 # Validate your Microsoft Defender for APIs alerts